danboholo/Automate-AWS-EC2-with-Python/README.md

 # Automate AWS EC2 with Python

-This project shows how to use Python to automate the management of Amazon Web Services EC2 instances.
-The solution requires creating a Lambda function to check the status of EC2 instances on a regular basis and restart any that have been stopped.
-This system helps to keep instances available without requiring manual intervention.
+This project shows you how I automate AWS EC2 instance management using Python.
+Creating a Lambda function to programmatically check the status of EC2 instances at specific times and start a restart for any instances discovered to be in a stopped condition is the solution.
+Because of this automation, there is no longer a requirement for manual control because instances are continuously available.

 ## Project Overview
 ### Architecture